imclaren/blog/_posts/2015-02-04-contracttypes.md

 - **Catalogues:** contemplate the customer purchasing a (relatively) large number of "widgets" that well defined in the contract.
 For example, if the customer signs a contract to purchase laptops on an ad-hoc basis, and expects to purchase a large number of laptops, it is worth spending the time to negotiate a contract that specifies exactly what the customer will be getting (e.g. laptop specifications, service levels, delivery times).
 Catalogues can work for any type of well defined service or deliverable that the customer may purchase in bulk over time, including business process outsourcing services and deliverable.
 Implementing useful catalogue agreements is a whole topic in itself.
 - **["Agile" contracts](http://iainmclaren.com/2015/01/28/agile/):** are modular contracts with fixed deliverables and phases, that allow the customer and supplier to use an Agile process for some or all of the contract phases, but still requires the supplier to produce "fixed" deliverables.
 The key is to ensure that our business team does noes not ask for an "Agile" contract with no milestones or deliverables specified in the contract.
 That's just another way of proposing using a time and materials contract for a large critical project.

-And using a time and materials contract for a large critical project would be a mistake.
+And just using a simple time and materials contract, for a large critical project, would be a mistake.

 ---